 It was released in May and entered Billboard’s Top 40 singles chart on November 30, 1963.

-By 1964, the song was gleefully being sung by teenagers and rock bands nationwide, using many variations of the words.
+By 1964, “Louie Louie” was being gleefully sung by teenagers nationwide, often using salacious Mondegreen variations of the words.

 For example, in the original lyrics the second verse starts with: “Three nights and days we sailed the sea. / Me think of girl constantly.”